Luweero–Butalangu Road: Developments

 The engineering, procurement and construction (EPC) contract was awarded to Dott Services Limited.
 Construction was launched on 9 June 2023, with commissioning expected after 36 months.
 The contract price is reported as USh93 billion (approx. US$25.2 million).
 As of September 2024, 10 percent of the work had been concluded.
+In May 2026, the Daily Monitor reported that 77.1 percent of the construction work had been completted.